Soonly-T/emotional-support-chatbot/README.md

-# emotional-support-chatbot
+# Emotional Support Chatbot

 An emotional support chatbot that uses PaLM2 API (for now)

-Version Alpha 0.1.0
+## Version Alpha 0.1.0

-    + Made it actually fucking exist
+- Made it actually fucking exist

-    + ISN'T THAT ENOUGH FOR YOU?
+- ISN'T THAT ENOUGH FOR YOU?